kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

 - Don't need to introduce new ports for TCP and gRPC probes

-- Better user experience: don't need to introduce new annotations
+- Better user experience: don't need to introduce new annotations, the user can still specify the port as they are doing now.

 - Less virtual listeners on sidecar